Mira Furlan: Personal life

 Furlan's husband was director Goran Gajić, who is an ethnic Serb.
 He directed her in an episode of Babylon 5 and in several plays, including a production of Sophocles' Antigone.

 Furlan was active in the Yugoslav feminist movement in the 1980s.

-Twice a month during the late 1980s, Furlan made the three-hour commute between Zagreb and Belgrade, where her husband was based, to act in theater productions in both cities.
-After the Croatian War of Independence began in 1991, she was fired by the Croatian National Theater for refusing to quit acting in a Belgrade theater production.
+Twice a month during the late 1980s, Furlan made the three-hour commute between Zagreb and Belgrade, where her husband was based, to act in theatre productions in both cities.
+After the Croatian War of Independence began in 1991, she was fired by the Croatian National Theatre for refusing to quit acting in a Belgrade theatre production.
 An ensuing public smear campaign turned her colleagues and friends against her as she received threatening messages on her answering machine.
 Furlan wrote a public letter expressing her deep disappointment over the behaviour of her fellow citizens and colleagues and the threats of the nationalists against her.
 The couple left in November 1991, in the early days of the breakup of Yugoslavia, emigrating to New York City.

 Furlan gave birth to the couple's only child, Marko Lav, in 1998.

 Death

-Furlan died at her home in Los Angeles on January 20, 2021, at the age of 65, having suffered from complications of West Nile fever in the time leading up to her death.
+Furlan died at her home in Los Angeles on 20 January 2021, at the age of 65, having suffered from complications of West Nile fever in the time leading up to her death.
 Upon her death, theater director Ivica Buljan of the Croatian National Theater issued an apology on behalf of the theater for their treatment of Furlan in the early 1990s.
 A week later, Croatian weekly Globus issued another apology for publishing three feuilletons attacking the actress in 1992 that had an essential role in the public-smear campaign.